Trash Market: Production

 Tsuge drew from his own life experiences for many of the stories in the manga, making some of them early autobiographical comics.
 Tsuge had a dysfunctional family—with his mother, father, and stepfather always fighting—so he would stay out of his house until his two brothers came home from work.
 After graduating from middle school, he got a job assembling and cleaning equipment at a blood bank where "the physically handicapped, hoodlums, and thugs" waited in the waiting room and in the yard.
 One time as he was cleaning the bathroom, he read graffiti in pencil saying: "Even I, a former lieutenant in the navy, have been reduced to selling my blood", which weighed on his heart.
 Another seller that had an impression on him was one who was six feet tall and had the build of a wrestler, but a disfigured face, which resulted in the man wailing after nurses gossiped about him.

 Tsuge said that there was some self-portraiture of him in the protagonist of "Up on the Hilltop, Vincent Van Gogh", which was originally a prose story that he remade for Garo.
 Tsuge was also attracted to Ken Domon's photography of beggars and copied similar photographs by hand in "Song of Showa" to impart a sense of realism and poverty.
 Despite being apolitical, Tsuge was forced to participate in protests against the US-Japan Security Treaty by his union in front of the Diet Building which made him feel "constantly on edge and irritable".
 Katsuichi Nagai, the founder of Garo, decided to blank the final panel of "A Tale of Absolute and Utter Nonsense"—showing the back of Emperor Hirohito tipping his hat—out of fear of attacks from right-wing groups due to perceived lèse-majesté.

 Release

 A majority of the stories were originally serialized in the alternative manga magazine Garo by Serindō, with the eponymous story in Yagyō, from 1968 to 1972.
 The individual stories have been collected in various anthologies by different publishers in Japan.
-Drawn & Quarterly announced the short story collection at Comic-Con International in July 2014.
+Drawn & Quarterly announced the short story collection at San Diego Comic-Con in July 2014.
 At their panel, the marketing manager Julia Pohl-Miranda said of Tsuge: "He's had a long career of not only writing about the seedy underbelly of [the] city, but also engaging with the seedy underbelly of [the] city."
 The manga was translated by Ryan Holmberg and published on May 12, 2015.